httpwg/wg-materials/interim-20-10/minutes.md

 mnot: we have headers that it is useful to have headers where entities can add to it and sign it.
 It can also be misused and dangerous where it is misused.
 Also, I'd love to give feedback on structured headers.

 Jeffrey: I agree with ekrs concern.
-Signed excchanges require that everything is signed.
+Signed exchanges require that everything is signed.
 I like that you got counter signtures with this mechanism.
-I think this draft needs an explicit call out that derivied protocols should only use the signed portions
+I think this draft needs an explicit call out that derived protocols should only use the signed portions

 Annebelle: That's a good call out.
 There isn't guidance for profiling specifications.
-Security considersations is a section that hasn't gotten attention.
+Security considerations is a section that hasn't gotten attention.

 (timing discussion)